paritytech/polkadot/simnet_tests/README.md

-# Simulation tests, or high level integration testss
+# Simulation tests, or high level integration tests

 _The content of this directory is meant to be used by Parity's private CI/CD infrastructure with private tools.
 At the moment those tools are still early